samsaddam/Lemonade/README.md

 # Lemonade

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+This is a Mini E-Commerce project with a frontend built in React & Redux and a backend built in Django API.
+Customers can login and order their favourite tea from the app.
 ```

 ## Live Demo